Skip to main content

 I don’t use TikTok.
 I’m transparent about that.
 But I’d be foolish to ignore what the platform does for businesses.
 The traffic and engagement numbers our customers see from TikTok are real — and they’re often stronger than what they get from platforms I personally spend much more time on.

 Every other “best time to post on TikTok” article gives you a chart and says “post at these times.”
-I’d rather give you the truth: nobody knows your best time to post on TikTok, including Buffer, Hootsuite, and Sprout Social.
-Their data is useful as a starting point — morning and evening test bands, midweek plus weekends — but TikTok’s algorithm makes timing less deterministic than on any other platform.
+I gave you the chart too.
+But here’s the truth that goes with it: nobody knows your best time to post on TikTok, including Buffer, Hootsuite, and Sprout Social.
+Their data is useful as a starting point — morning and evening test bands, Thursday and Saturday as anchor days — but TikTok’s algorithm makes timing less deterministic than on any other platform.

 What matters more: post consistently, lead with strong hooks, experiment with formats, and let your analytics (or an AI system) figure out the timing for you.
 That’s how TikTok growth works.
 The posting time is a variable.
 The content is the strategy.